BlueBrain/basalt/README.md

 This repository grabs few third-party libraries as *git submodules*.
 To clone them when you clone basalt, use `git clone --recursive` option.

-If you have already cloned basalt, you can get submodules with command:
+If you have already cloned basalt, you can get the submodules with command:
 `git submodule update --recursive --init`

 ## C++ Library